diffix/diffix.github.io/_pages/syndiffix-mostlyai-ctgan.md

 ## Total transaction volume per month

 The following plot shows the total transaction volume (sum of all transaction amounts) for each month.
-The two smaller plots zoom in on the two boxed areas.

-{% include image.html src="/assets/img/trans_account_card_clients.amount.month.grid.png" alt="SynDiffix usage style" max_width="600px" %}
+{% include image.html src="/assets/img/trans_account_card_clients.amount.month.png" alt="SynDiffix usage style" max_width="400px" %}

 The SynDiffix data was produced by rounding the transaction date to the month, and then producing a two-column table with `month` and `amount`.
 This table was then synthesized.

 Once again, the SynDiffix line tracks the original data almost perfectly.
-The zoom-in plots show a very slight difference from the original data.

-Mostly AI tracks the original data quite well until the last year, where it diverges substantially.
-The two zoom-in boxes show that even where Mostly AI tracks well, it is still substantially less accurate than SynDiffix.
-The CTGAN line manages to show the correct upward trend, but otherwise is quite inaccurate.
+While both the Mostly AI and CTGAN transactions have the right increasing trend, both are quite inaccurate.

 ## Distribution of maximum balance for all accounts